Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-api/MLAPI.Configuration.NetworkConfig.md

 #### Declaration

-    [Tooltip("If true, all NetworkedObject's need to be prefabs and all scene objects will be replaced on server side which causes all serialization to be lost.
+    [Tooltip("If true, all NetworkObjects need to be prefabs and all scene objects will be replaced on server side which causes all serialization to be lost.
 Useful for multi project setups\nIf false, Only non scene objects have to be prefabs.
 Scene objects will be matched using their PrefabInstanceId which can be precomputed globally for a scene at build time.
 Useful for single projects")] public bool UsePrefabSync

 #### Field Value